Top 6 Best Northern Lights Hotels in Iceland

-The northern lights, also known as the aurora borealis, are one of the unique experiences you'll enjoy in Iceland.
+The northern lights, or the aurora borealis, are one of the unique experiences you'll enjoy in Iceland.
 Every year, Icelanders are rewarded with great views of this natural wonder.

 What are the Northern Lights?